Where does the time go?

 We decided right then to rescind the offer on the other house because we just weren't up to working the next couple of years - at least getting the house renovated.

 This one story house had very little yard work - I estimate we'll spend about $200 less a month on average, plus it's only 3 years old and looks brand new.
-True, the kitchen is much smaller than the house we were in and the office wass much smaller, but every other room is the same size or larger than the house we were living in.
+True, the kitchen is much smaller than the house we were in and the office and hall bath are much smaller, but every other room is about the same size or larger than the house we were living in.
 The crawl could be encapsulated and provide us with as much space as we need.

 I'll continue with this story another time.
 The next couple of weeks were difficult to say the least.

 Hope today is a good day for you